mlswg/mls-protocol/draft-ietf-mls-protocol.md

 following primitives to be used in group key computations:

 * A hash function
-* A Diffie-Hellman finite-field group or elliptic curve group
+* A key encapsulation mechanism (KEM)
 * An AEAD encryption algorithm {{!RFC5116}}
 * A signature algorithm

-The ciphersuite's Diffie-Hellman group is used to instantiate an HPKE
+The ciphersuite's KEM used to instantiate an HPKE
 {{!I-D.irtf-cfrg-hpke}} instance for the purpose of public-key encryption.
 The ciphersuite must specify an algorithm `Derive-Key-Pair` that maps octet strings with length Hash.length to HPKE key pairs.

 Ciphersuites are represented with the CipherSuite type.
-HPKE public keys are opaque values in a format defined by the underlying Diffie-Hellman protocol (see the Ciphersuites section of the HPKE specification for more information).
+HPKE public keys are opaque values in a format defined by the underlying protocol (see the Cryptographic Dependencies section of the HPKE specification for more information).

 ~~~~~